NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 When you acquire a new device, follow this process to add an RSA software token:

-1. Email rdhpcs.aim.help@noaa.gov to open an OTRS ticket.
+Email rdhpcs.aim.help@noaa.gov to open an OTRS ticket.
 Use the subject
 line: Token for New Device - First.Last.

-2. #.
-Go to `AIM`_.
-Click **Make
-a request for an RSA token**, fill out the form, submit.
+Go to `<https://aim.rdhpcs.noaa.gov/ AIM>`_.
+Click **Make a request for an RSA token**, fill out the form, submit.
 When that form is received, you'll receive an email with instructions about how to activate and import your software token.

-3. Copy and paste the URL from the email using your device and submit the activation code.

-4. When the software token is working on your new phone, delete the token from your old device.
+Copy and paste the URL from the email using your device and submit the activation code.
+When the software token is working on your new phone, delete the token from your old device.

 .. _rsa_hardware_token_activation: